monicazhu/final_project/README.md

 ## Build the Docker image

+You can pull the Docker image by `docker pull monicazhu99/project_image`.
+The link for the image on Docker Hub is https://hub.docker.com/repository/docker/monicazhu99/project_image.

-Building the Docker image can be done by typing `make project_image` in your terminal.
+Then building the Docker image can be done by typing `make project_image` in your terminal.

 ------------------------------------------------------------------------